Bullock Creek High School

-Bullock Creek High School is a 9-12 public high school six miles southwest of Midland, Michigan in Homer Township.
+Bullock Creek High School is a grade 9 through 12 public high school six miles southwest of Midland, Michigan in Homer Township.
 It is part of the Bullock Creek Public Schools District.

 Athletics

 The Bullock Creek athletic teams are known as the Lancers and the school colors are black and gold.
 The Lancers compete in the Tri-Valley Conference.
 Bullock Creek High School has been a member of the Tri-Valley Conference since 1979.

 The following MHSAA sanctioned sports are offered at Bullock Creek High School: